pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/inspect.md

 # Improvement

-Here are some improvments
+Here are some improvements examples.
+Try to add them by yourself.

 **1/ Manage the Authentication Token expiration**

-TODO : automate the Threat Response renewal if this one expires.
+**TODO** : automate the Threat Response renewal if this one expires.

 For information, if the Threat Response Token is not valid the the http status code will be 401.

 **2/ double quotes into the raw_text input will make the workflow fail**

-TODO : Manage this situation into your workflow
+**TODO** : Manage this situation into your workflow

 **3/ JSON PARSING**

-TODO : Parse the Threat Response JSON result and create a SecureX table from it.
+**TODO** : Parse the Threat Response JSON result and create a SecureX table from it.

 **4/ Imagine that you want to analyse the content of a security log file**

-TODO : add to your workflow an activity that reads the content of any Security blog post and send it to your parser
+**TODO** : add to your workflow an activity that reads the content of any Security blog post and send it to your parser

 It's up to you !